top of page

 LAW INTERNSHIPS

-World Scholars Academy law internships for ages 15-18 examine contemporary issues in various domains of the law including; jurisprudence, political economy, antitrust law, and government censorship.
-On the internship you will work with fellow World Scholars to research and coauthor a cutting-edge academic paper on your topic with the close support of your mentor, a world-leading legal expert.
+World Scholars Academy law internships for ages 15-18 analyze contemporary issues in law including; jurisprudence, political economy, antitrust law, and government censorship.
+On the internship you will work with fellow World Scholars to research and coauthor a pioneering academic paper on your topic with the close support of your mentor, a world-leading expert in the field.

 • Individualized feedback and academic guidance